Jeoffreybauvin/tesla-http-api-over-ble/README.md

 Once the BLE access to my Tesla was ok, I developed a homemade API to launch a docker container with the `tesla-control` command.

 I'm providing two Docker images
 - The first is the tesla vehicle-command SDK.
-See below for building it.
+See below for building it (part Tesla Vehicle-Command SDK), or use [my builded image on Docker Hub](https://hub.docker.com/r/jeoffrey54/tesla-vehicle-command).
 - The second, is a light image with Docker and my homemade API.
+See below for building it (part Build the API image), or use [my builded image on Docker Hub](https://hub.docker.com/r/jeoffrey54/tesla-http-api-over-ble)

 # BLE access to your Tesla